-Harvardwood offers two programs for current students: Harvardwood 101, which

-    takes place during the January term, and the Harvardwood Summer Internship

-    Program.
-From 12pm - 12:30pm, you'll learn about the application procedure,

-    timeline, and logistics of both programs.
-Then, from 12:30pm - 1pm, you can

-    direct your questions about Harvardwood 101 and HSIP to a panel of current

-    students who have participated in one or both programs in the last couple of

-    years!

-    The Harvardwood 101 career exploration program brings two dozen current

-    undergraduates to Los Angeles during the January term and provides a series

-    of career-related activities in order to demystify Hollywood and educate

-    them about careers in the entertainment industry.
-The program began in 2003

-    and is cosponsored by Harvard University's Office for the Arts and the

-    Office of Career Services.
-Harvardwood 101 begins with a mandatory

-    "bootcamp" week of company visits, speaker panels, and networking mixers

-    with Harvard alums who work in entertainment.
-Students also attend film and

-    TV panels, in addition to getting a "behind the scenes" look at studios,

-    working film sets, talent agencies, production companies, and music labels.

-    All Harvardwood 101 students also have the opportunity to apply directly to

-    selected summer internships at major entertainment companies.
-Detailed

-    information will be given to all applicants once the 101 program begins in

-    Los Angeles.
+Harvardwood offers two programs for current students: Harvardwood 101, which takes place during the January term, and the Harvardwood Summer Internship Program.
+At this event, you'll learn about the application procedure, timeline, and logistics of both programs, followed by a chat with current students (see bios below) who have done both programs.
+Finally, the info session will conclude with Q&As with the student panelists and Harvardwood's Executive Director.

+The Harvardwood 101 career exploration program brings two dozen current undergraduates to Los Angeles during the January term and provides a series of career-related activities in order to demystify Hollywood and educate them about careers in the entertainment industry.
+The program began in 2003 and is cosponsored by Harvard University's Office for the Arts and the Office of Career Services.
+Harvardwood 101 begins with a mandatory "bootcamp" week of company visits, speaker panels, and networking mixers with Harvard alums who work in entertainment.
+Students also attend film and TV panels, in addition to getting a "behind the scenes" look at studios, working film sets, talent agencies, production companies, and music labels.
+All Harvardwood 101 students also have the opportunity to apply directly to selected summer internships at major entertainment companies.
+Detailed information will be given to all applicants once the 101 program begins in Los Angeles.

 Our student panelists are...

 - Rachel Harner (Harvardwood 101 2016)